tannerdolby/tannerdolby.com/src/writing/searching-in-a-bst.md

 ---
-title: Searching for a value in a Binary Search Tree
+title: Searching in a Binary Search Tree
-preview: Finding a value in a BST can be done iteratively or recursively in an elegant and efficient manner on average because of the properties of a BST.
+preview: Finding a value in a BST can be done iteratively or recursively in logarithmic time on average because of the properties of a BST.
-date: 2022-03-19
+date: 2023-01-04
-datetime: 2022-03-19 00:00:00 Z
+datetime: 2023-01-04 00:00:00 Z
 tags:
  - cpp
  - trees